TBD54566975/dwn-proxy-js/README.md

 ![Intro diagram](./images/intro-diagram.png)

-TODO: Merely source-destination mapping (based on message contents) and subsequent network execution.
-Optional custom callback for each match (useful for auth, or message augmentation).

 # Usage

 At it's lightest, this package can act as a network router for DWM's.
-At it's heaviest, this package can be used to entirely abstract DWN-concepts from your web services.
+At it's heaviest, this package can be used to selectively abstract DWN-concepts from your web services.
 You have optionality as to the degree to which you differentiate across the two network interfaces.

 ```cli
 npm install @tbd54566975/dwn-proxy-js